Source & Preview

 Bring order to years of photos and videos from iPhone, cameras, travel, and family events — without learning professional tools.

-Use MediaOrganizer as Step 0 before Photo Mechanic, Lightroom, Capture One, or Final Cut: normalize timestamps, fix GPS, and prepare predictable structure for ingest.
+Use MediaOrganizer for file-level media normalization before Photo Mechanic, Lightroom, Capture One, or Final Cut: normalize timestamps, fix GPS, and prepare predictable structure for ingest.
+Learn more →

 An asynchronous batch engine optimized for large media libraries.
 Processes thousands of items with live progress and responsive cancel — without blocking your Mac.